-As part of the campaign, booklets are downloadable to be distributed to parents to become better informed and to refuse to sign consent forms for children to be “screened” for psychological or mental “disorders” through the school system.
+As part of the campaign, booklets on psychiatry were distributed to parents to become better informed and to refuse to sign consent forms for children to be “screened” for psychological or mental “disorders” through the school system.
 Parents can also download, print, and sign a form to protect their child from invasive school questionnaires that could lead to a referral to a psychiatrist for psychotropic drugs.
 South Africa adopted an “Integrated School Health Policy” in 2010, which included a mental health program.
 It likely opened the door to more children potentially being drugged.

 South Africa reports having one of the highest rates in the world of prescribed stimulants for children labeled with so-called ADHD - a rate even higher than in the U.S.